All Episodes

 He was beating Romney on his message.

-I'm just saying I agree basically with with what John is saying, and that is that Democratic Party in general is lift is moving so far to the left, one of two things will happen.
+I'm just saying I agree basically with what John is saying, and that is that Democratic Party in general is moving so far to the left.

-Either he will be out of that mainstream, which is now extremely left, or he will start moving to the left as well, just like everyone else has seemed to do to try to to to get that vote.
+Either he will be out of that mainstream, which is now extremely left, or he will start moving to the left as well, just like everyone else has seemed to do to try to get that vote.

 So either way, it's not a winning combination for any of these guys.